Older Film and TV Actors Who Retain Star Power | LatestLY

-Populations around the world are ageing fast: But from Steve Martin to Helen Mirren, leading older actors are showing how seniors can have a starring role in healthy and diverse societies."All communities and ages benefit from the wisdom of older persons," said UN Secretary-General, Antonio Guterres.
+Populations around the world are aging fast.
+But, from Steve Martin to Helen Mirren, leading older actors are showing how seniors can have a starring role in healthy and diverse societies."All communities and ages benefit from the wisdom of older persons," UN Secretary-General, Antonio Guterres said.
 "They have much to teach about navigating uncertainty, resolving conflict and building solidarity across generations."

-A look at some of the top-rating films and series of recent and past history demonstrate how older actors can have enduring appeal.
+A look at some of the top-rated films and series of recent and past history shows how older actors can have enduring appeal.

 Hit Netflix film set in a retirement village

-Based on the best-selling novel by Richard Osman, "The Thursday Murder Club" (2025) brings together four retirees who enjoy solving old cold cases; they set upon investigating the murder of one of the owners of their retirement village.
+Based on the best-selling novel by Richard Osman, "The Thursday Murder Club" (2025) brings together four retirees who enjoy solving old cold cases; they set out to investigate the murder of one of the owners of their retirement village.

-While some critics claimed that the Netflix film offers a fairly standard whodunit-mystery plot, praise was reserved for the veteran cast, and especially Oscar-winner Dame Helen Mirren — who recently turned 80, and is a year younger than co-star Ben Kinsgley.
+Though some critics claimed that the Netflix film offers a fairly standard whodunit-mystery plot, praise was reserved for the veteran cast, and especially Oscar-winner Dame Helen Mirren — who recently turned 80, and is a year younger than co-star Ben Kingsley.
 Pierce Brosnan and Celia Imrie, both still only in their 70s, were also applauded.

 "Helen Mirren owns the screen with cunning confidence, and Pierce Brosnan carries the charismatic swagger he once brought to James Bond (and that's to say nothing of his incredible hair).
 Celia Imrie lands a couple of the best laughs with her senior spin on the 'new kid in school' trope," wrote one film reviewer in online entertainment magazine Exclaim.

-Of working with the seasoned cast, Ben Kingsley, who won the Oscar for "Ghandi" (1982), talked of an ongoing "love of our craft that is shared."
+Of working with the seasoned cast, Ben Kingsley, who won an Oscar for "Ghandi" (1982), talked of an ongoing "love of our craft that is shared."

 Comic legends lead the streaming charts